iOS 13 is here: Dark Mode, file downloads, and finally clearing the clutter

 Apple has updated the Photos app to help filter out the clutter, and get the good photos from your life.
 The app will present you a curated list of your photos, where it filters through duplicates and only shows you the "best" photos for each day.
 The best news?
 Screenshots are automatically hidden!
 You can still zoom out to view "all photos" if you wish to dig in.

 There is a strip of new tabs, which say "Years", "Months", "Days", and "All Photos".
 Basically, they will help you zoom in and out of specific periods in your photo timeline.
 It's worth noting — this way of browsing photos is not new to iOS.
 However, it felt much less intuitive and very garbled with the way it has been handled so far.
 The way the new UI works is easier to follow visually and understand.
 It also tries to actively arrange the layout in a way that's pleasant to view every time your photo library updates.

 The video editor is now a lot more enhanced.
 Before, you could only trim a video, not much else.
 Now, you've got powerful tools to add filters in post, crop and rotate the video, and apply exposure and color corrections.

 Apple's voice assistant has been sounding a bit robotic, especially compared to strong competitors like the Google Assistant.
 So, Cupertino has re-worked its algorithms and Siri now sounds much better.
 It still needs some polish, but the voice is a lot more convincing now and it will no longer be pointed and laughed at.

 Find My Everything

 The apps Find Friends and Find iPhone have been blended in one.
-The new app is called "Find My" and has two tabs inside to pick from — location sharing with friends and device finder.
+The new app is called "Find My" and has three tabs inside to pick from — location sharing with friends, device finder, and your personal settings (whether or not you are automatically sharing location with friends).
 Each has gotten a slight facelift, but the UI is generally the same.